 It’s almost that dreaded time of year for parents….Daylight Savings!
-You know fall is officially here when moods are crazy, schedules are off, kids are going to bed late, and waking up before the crack of dawn.
-Ahh, the sweet taste of fall.
+You know spring is officially here when moods are crazy, schedules are off, and kids are not going to bed or waking up on time!
+Ahh, the sweet taste of daylight savings.
 [Read more…]

 The past few months I’ve been teaching my 3-year-old the alphabet.
 During the letter N week, we worked on numbers, specifically on how to call 911 in case of an emergency.